 Register to vote

-If you need help to register, contact us.
+If you need help to register, or to find out who is already registered, contact us.

 Why should I register?

 - You need to register to be able to vote in elections and referendums.
 If you're not registered to vote, you don't get a say in who represents you, or how things are run.

 - Being on the register helps build your credit rating which could give you access to better smartphone, car, rent or mortgage deals!

 When you register to vote, you are added to the electoral register.
 We keep two registers - the electoral register and the open register.

 Everyone's name and address goes on the full version of the electoral register.
 The full version of the register is only used for: